ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Hospitality_to_Synthetic_Cooking.md

-# Transposing Guest Experience in Hospitality to Culinary Experience in Cuisine
+# PhD Dissertation: Transposing Guest Experience in Hospitality to Culinary Experience in Cuisine

 ## Executive Summary